Orasund/Orasund.github.io/markdown/2023-05-04-Reading-Structure-And-Interpretation-Of-Computer-Programs.md

+# Reading: Structure And Interpretation Of Computer Programs

-# 1. Building Abstractions with Functions
+## 1. Building Abstractions with Functions

 In the first chapter we define